cjolowicz/docker-buildbot/README.md

 ### Important options

 This section outlines important options when starting the container explicitly using `docker run`.
-Skip to the following sections if you're only interested in running the container using Docker Compose or Docker Swarm.
+Skip to the [following section](#use-with-docker-compose) if you don't need this level of detail.

 1. [Reaping zombie processes](#reaping-zombie-processes)
 2. [Exposing the web port](#exposing-the-web-port)